How to Apply for Student Loans

 The FAFSA form will ask for personal and financial information about the student and their parents (if the student is a dependent).
 These questions cover your age, marital status, level of degree you’re acquiring, military status, and your own dependents.

 You’ll provide the necessary financial information.
 This includes your federal income tax returns and tax documents (and/or your parents’ returns and documents, if you’re considered a dependent).
-This may sound like a lot of work, but the website makes it relatively easy.
-It includes an IRS Data Retrieval Tool, and once you enter the relevant information, it should be able to pull up you and/or your parent’s tax return(s).
+The website includes an IRS Data Retrieval Tool, and once you enter the relevant information, it should be able to pull up you and/or your parent’s tax return(s).

 Last but not least, you and/or your parents will provide bank statements.
-These statements should be current at the time you fill out the application, not from the year of the tax documents and untaxed income reports you submitted.
+These statements should be current at the time you fill out the application, not from the year of the tax documents you submitted.

 Recommended: SoFi’s FAFSA Guide